Will-1-Am/100DaysOfCode/README.md

 # 100DaysOfCode

+### R1Day025 Tuesday, 06 November 2018
+It's Christmas in #100DaysOfCode on this 25th Day R1.
+What coding presents await me?
+Stay tuned as I unwrap them - you may even get a gift yourself...

 ### R1Day024 Monday, 05 November 2018
 Remember, remember to code on the fifth of November, #100DaysOfCode Day24 R1.